Part I due by 11:59 p.m. on Thursday, March 27, 2025.

 integers called vals

-that modifies the list so that all occurrences of old
+the list so that all of its even elements are replaced

 This function should not return a value.
 Rather,